3x3y3z3t/Pocket-Shield/README.md

-# PocketShield
-This is the official repository for PocketShield mod for Keen Software House's "Space Engineers" game.\
+This is the official repository for Pocket Shield mod for Keen Software House's "Space Engineers" game.\
 This mod will be a part of my "Back to the reality" modpack? challenge?, in which the Engineer stays on Earthlike planet most of their time.

-# Mod Detail
+# Pocket Shield
 ![Thumbnail](thumb.jpg)

 This mod add a personal shield generator, Pocket Shield, to character.\
-Any characters (Enginners, Wolves, Spiders, AI Enabled Bots, ...) can benefit from this shield if they have the Shield Emitter item in their inventory.
+Any characters (Enginners, Wolves, Spiders, AI Enabled Bots, ...) can benefit from this shield if they have the Shield Emitter item in their inventory.\

+Functionality is powered by [Pocket Shield Core](https://https://github.com/3x3y3z3t/Pocket-Shield-Core)

 Link to mod: [Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2656470280)